 Substance use disorder (SUD) treatment services are a covered benefit for Health Share members.
 Requests and notifications for SUD services follow the same processes as all other service types as written above.
-All SUD services start with an American Society of Addiction Medicine (ASAM) six-dimension assessment, performed by an appropriately credentialed SUD clinician/ provider, which will result in a level of care recommendation.
-Upon decision to enroll a Health Share member in a level of care corresponding to that which was assessed, SUD providers shall submit a program enrollment notification by entering a request in CareOregon Connect portal.
+All SUD services start with an American Society of Addiction Medicine (ASAM) six-dimension assessment, performed by an appropriately credentialed SUD clinician/provider, which will result in a level of care recommendation.
+Upon decision to enroll a Health Share member in a level of care corresponding to that which was assessed, SUD providers shall submit a program enrollment notification via the CareOregon Connect portal.
 CareOregon will process the request within 2 business days, and updates to the status of the authorization can be viewed by the requesting provider in Connect.
-The preferred route of submission is via Connect and providers who do not have Connect access can request status updates by contacting Provider Services at 503-416-4100; a fax template may also be requested for submission in the event of Connect unavailability.
+Providers who do not have Connect access can request status updates by contacting Provider Services at 503-416-4100.
+A fax template may also be requested for submission in the event of Connect unavailability.